 Virgin coconut oil is an edible oil extracted from the kernel or meat of matured coconuts.
 For many years, it was vilified and accused of causing heart disease and other health problems.
 But now, many health experts are recommending this oil, claiming it to be one of the most healthful found on Earth.

-Virgin coconut oil is highly recommended for cooking because it is stable enough to resist heat-induced damage.
 It is even better than extra-virgin olive oil, which is great when used as a salad dressing or mixed in cold dips but can be a problem when heated.
 This is because olive oil’s chemical structure also makes it susceptible to oxidative damage.

 Coconut oil contains medium-chain fatty acids (MCFAs) or medium-chain triglycerides (MCTs).
 MCTs are smaller and more easily digested by your body, so they do not get stored as fat.

 Meanwhile, vegetable cooking oils contain long-chain fatty acids or long-chain triglycerides (LCTs).
 LCTs are larger and are difficult to break down, adding to your body’s toxic burden.